|John Henry Wolf|

 John Fritz was born 6 Jan 1883 in Cincinnati, a son of William Fritz and Caroline Brossart.
 He died on 9 Aug 1979, and is buried in Arlington Memorial Gardens.

-Anna's parents were Heinrich Taphorn and Maria Feldhaus, who married on May 1, 1866 in Cincinnati at the Holy Trinity Catholic Church.
-He was born in Oldenburg, in northern Germany on May 1, 1841.
+Anna's parents were Johann Heinrich Taphorn and Maria Helena Feldhaus, who married on 1 May 1866 in Cincinnati at the Holy Trinity Catholic Church.
+He was born in Lohne, Oldenburg, in northern Germany on 30 Apr 1841, son of Johann Herman Taphorn and Maria Elisabeth Grabber.
+Heinrich emigrated on the ship Schiller from Bremen to Baltimore, arriving on 26 Oct 1860, and worked as a teamster in Cincinnati.
+He served in the Civil War in Company A, 4th Regiment, Ohio Cavalry Volunteers from 8 Sep 1862 to 24 Jun 1865.
+Following their marriage, he and the family moved to a farm in Marion County, Kansas for a time, then returned to Cincinnati.
+There he worked as a teamster until failing health forced his retirement.
 He was six feet tall, had blue eyes, brown hair, a ruddy complexion, and weighed 245 pounds in his later years.
-Heinrich emigrated on the ship Schiller from Bremen to Baltimore, arriving on October 26, 1860, and worked as a teamster in Cincinnati.
-He served in the Civil War in Company A, 4th Regiment, Ohio Cavalry Volunteers from September 8, 1862 to June 24, 1865.
-Following the war, he continued to work as a teamster until failing health forced his retirement.
 Henry died on 20 Nov 1917, and was buried on 23 Nov 1917 in St. Joseph Cemetery.

 Henry Taphorn, beloved husband of the late Mary Taphorn (nee Feldhaus), suddenly, Tuesday, November 20 at 3:30 p.m. aged 76 years.
 Funeral Friday from residence of his daughter, Mrs. August Selzer, 4928 Marion av.
 East Norwood, at 8:30 a.m.
 Requiem high mass at St. Peter and Paul's Church at 9 a.m.
 Autos leave Busse & Bergmann Co.'s office at 7:30 a.m.